 How to Make Korean Corn Dog

-• In a shallow bowl long enough for the corn dog skewers to roll around in a twisting motion, mix the batter ingredients.
+Make Batter: Mix all the batter ingredients in a shallow bowl.
+The bowl should be long enough for the corn dog skewers to roll around in a twisting motion.
+Let the batter rise in warm place.

-• Carefully place the skewered hot dog into the oil, and fry for about 3-4 minutes.
+Deep-fry: Carefully lower the skewered hot dog into the hot oil, frying for about 3-4 minutes.
+Take it out and place it on a cooling rack to rest.

-• Dust with sugar, and drizzle with ketchup and mustard as desired.
-Serve immediately.
+Condiments: Sprinkle with sugar, then drizzle with ketchup and mustard to taste.
+Serve right away.

 Two Korean corn dogs drizzled with ketchup and mustard.

-Consistency matters for Korean hot dogs.
-The batter should be loose yet not runny, coating the hot dog and cheese evenly.
-It should not slide off or become too thick, guaranteeing a crispy outside and gooey inside.
+1. Batter: Consistency is key for Korean hot dogs.
+The batter should be loose but not runny, coating the hot dog and cheese evenly without sliding off or getting too thick.
+Use a long pan to roll the skewers in a twisting motion for even coating.

-I found that making the batter in a baking pan is easier than using a cup.
-Dip the skewers into the batter and roll them around as you gently lift them from the batter.
+3. Coating the skewers: I found that making the batter in a baking pan is easier than using a cup.
+Dip and roll the skewers, using your fingers for an even coating if needed.
+Check out my tutorial video for tips

 Korean hotdog with melted cheese inside.